Staying Safe on Public Wi-Fi

-Public Wi-Fi Risks
+Risks Of Using Public Wi-Fi

 There are countless risks associated with public Wi-Fi, anywhere from your favorite coffee shop, to airports, and hotels.
 The data you send or receive can be intercepted by a hacker and result in data loss.
 In the same way, you may be exposing your credentials unknowingly.
 Furthermore, you may also be allowing your device to get infected with malware.
 One simple rule to follow is to use a secured public Wi-Fi connection instead of an open public Wi-Fi connection.

-Types of Network Attacks
+Types of Attacks Used On Public Networks